-- (27) perishable food Work Premises has the meaning in clause 7(25)(b); - (28) personal protective equipment has the same meaning as in the Occupational Health and Safety Regulations 2017; - (29) pharmaceutical warehouse means a warehouse that is licensed under the Poisons and Therapeutic Goods Act 1966 of New South Wales for the supply of medicines listed under Schedules 2, 3, 4, and 8 and warehouses that distribute medical devices and consumables that are registered on the Australian Register of Therapeutic Goods; - (30) PHW Act means the Public Health and Wellbeing Act 2008; - (31) poultry processing facility has the meaning under the PrimeSafe licence category "poultry meat processing facilities"; - (32) premises has the same meaning as in the PHW Act; - (33) reasonably practicable is to have its ordinary and common sense meaning; - (34) records requirement has the same meaning as in the Workplace Directions (No. 6);

-- (35) Relevant Area means the area of Victoria outside the Restricted Area; - (36) Restricted Area has the same meaning as in the Area Directions (No. 8); - (37) retail facility includes any facility that is used wholly or predominantly for: - (a) the sale or hire of goods by retail; or - (b) the retail provision of services, but does not include a retail shopping centre;
+- (31) perishable food Work Premises has the meaning in clause 7(25)(b); - (32) personal protective equipment has the same meaning as in the Occupational Health and Safety Regulations 2017; - (33) pharmaceutical warehouse means a warehouse that is licensed under the Poisons and Therapeutic Goods Act 1966 of New South Wales for the supply of medicines listed under Schedules 2, 3, 4, and 8 of the Poisons List (as defined in that Act), or a warehouse that distributes medical devices and consumables that are registered on the Australian Register of Therapeutic Goods; - (34) PHW Act means the Public Health and Wellbeing Act 2008; - (35) poultry processing facility has the meaning under the PrimeSafe licence category "poultry meat processing facilities"; - (36) premises has the same meaning as in the PHW Act; - (37) reasonably practicable is to have its ordinary and common sense meaning; - (38) records requirement has the same meaning as in the Workplace Directions (No. 7); - (39) Relevant Area means the area of Victoria outside the Restricted Area; - (40) Restricted Area has the same meaning as in the Area Directions (No. 9); - (41) retail facility includes any facility that is used wholly or predominantly for: - (a) the sale or hire of goods by retail; or - (b) the retail provision of services, but does not include a retail shopping centre;